KDE/documentation-develop-kde-org/content/docs/getting-started/add-project/release/index.md

 To create the tarball, you will need to generate your own GPG key, which can be easily done with [Kleopatra](https://apps.kde.org/kleopatra/).
 The subsequent steps will fail if you do not have a GPG key.

-Before using releaseme, you will need to make a merge request to [repo-metadata](https://invent.kde.org/sysadmin/repo-metadata) changing your project's `i18n.json` file to point `trunk` to the master branch and `stable` to the created stable branch (if you are planning on making point releases).
+Before using releaseme, you will need to make a merge request to [repo-metadata](https://invent.kde.org/sysadmin/repo-metadata) changing your project's `i18n.json` file to point `trunk_kf6` to the master branch and `stable_kf6` to the created stable branch (if you are planning on making point releases).
 These will be considered `origin`s for releaseme.

 After having [set up releaseme]({{< ref "#releaseme" >}}), create a new tarball with something similar to: